veillette/opticsTextbook/content/Chap7_Lasers/Lasers_2022_01Clean.md

 ```
 With a laser one can achieve a diffraction-limited spot with a very high intensity.

-As has been explained in {numref}`chapter.coherence`, a light wave has **high spatial coherence** if at any given time, its amplitude and phase in different points can be predicted.
+As has been explained in [](chapter.coherence), a light wave has **high spatial coherence** if at any given time, its amplitude and phase in different points can be predicted.
 The spherical waves emitted by a point source have this property.
 But when there are many point sources (atoms) that each emit bursts of harmonic waves that start at random times, as is the case in a classical light source, the amplitude and phase of the total emitted field at any position in space cannot be predicted.
 The only way to make the light spatially coherent is by making the light source very small, but then there is hardly any light.
 As will be explained below, by the design of the laser, the emissions by the atoms of the amplifying medium in a laser are phase-correlated, which leads to a very high temporal and spatial coherence.

 ```{figure} Images/Chapter_7/7_03_Laser_Focus.png
 :name: Fig_7_03_Laser_Focus